 The rocks are formed by wind action may be through erosion or deposition.
 These include:

 - sand dunes: The loose sandhills which are made by aeolian processes or by the water flow.

 - Loess Deposits: it is clastic, predominantly silt-sized sediment which is formed by the accumulation of dust by wind.
 It is found as ten percent of the land area of the earth is covered by loess or similar deposits.
 It is one of the most important aeolian deposits.
-These are bound together but not cemented, so these are permeable.
-The loesses are not found in equatorial tropics because of heavy rainfalls which wash away the loess.
+These are bound together but not cemented, so they are permeable.
+The losses are not found in equatorial tropics because of heavy rainfalls which wash away the loess.

-- Deflation Hollow or Blowout: It formed by the depression in a sand dune by the removal of sediments by wind action.
+- Deflation Hollow or Blowout: It is formed by the depression in a sand dune by the removal of sediments by wind action.